tianyingw/ZILLNB/README.md

   message("All packages are installed!")
 }
 ```
-For the Python platform, users are highly recommended to install packages via conda.
+For the Python platform, it is highly recommended that users install packages via conda.
 ``` Python
 conda create -n denoise python=3.9 conda activate denoise